 The search engines changed (which happens all the time) so that they accepted links - BUT...with very critical rules in using links.
 This brings us to today.
 "CAN" you link?
 Yes.
 "HOW"?

-IF...the link is organic, which means it was created "from" another site that is very well established (I'll use Nike for the example), then that link is found to be valuable.
-Let's say you have a small shoe store selling high quality shoes, and you have a Web site where you sell your shoes in addition to your "brick-and-mortar" physical address in some (or several) cities.
+IF...the link is organic, which means you did not "request" a link "from" another site that is very well established (I'll use Nike for the example), then that link is found to be valuable.
+Let's say you have a small shoe store selling high quality shoes, and you have a Web site where you sell your shoes in addition to your "brick-and-mortar" physical address (perhaps several stores).
 Nike decides that your stores are selling quality shoes and establishes a link from their Web site to your Web site.
 That constitutes an "organic" link from a well-established Web site.

 If that were true, then "Joe Web Developer", who has been generating a minimum of 20,000 unique visits daily to his site, and TAGarrison should exchange links.
 Right?
 WHY in the world would we do that?
 What if I'm really good at what I do for more than 20 years, I'm a very personable with my clients, but "Joe" is a bit gruff with people and has only been in business for a couple of years?
-Isn't "Joe" just sending me his prospects?
+"Joe" isn't going to send me prospects.

-Hire a long-time professional.
+Hire a long-time professional, or, learn SEO yourself from a professional with more than 20 years experience in optimization.
 Someone who has been developing and providing optimization as one of their services for 4 or 5 years is not much time to be "expert" with optimization.
 And a company with many employees / developers has to maintain a sales force in order to generate a high income.
 If they are honest with you, that will hurt their "bottom line".
-When was the last time someone did not attempt to "sell" you their services or products, and instead, simply told you about them in a way that prompted you to seriously consider hiring that person?
-Welcome To T.A.
-Garrison, LLC!